Synopsis

 India is actively pursuing access to Anthropic's powerful Mythos AI model.
 Discussions with the US administration aim to ensure equitable access for Indian companies.
 The government is prioritizing the protection of critical infrastructure like power grids and banking systems.
 This move is crucial as advanced AI models can identify vulnerabilities rapidly.Listen to this article in summarized format

 While speaking at the 26th ET Awards for Corporate Excellence on Saturday, finance minister Nirmala Sitharaman had said the ministry of electronics was fully seized of the challenge.
 “They are engaging with the US administration, Anthropic and with the vendors who have been given a chance to test (Mythos),” she had said.
 “The cyber challenge we have because of the Mythos, is going to be a big one.”
 Sitharaman held a meeting with banks and key cyber agencies along with IT minister Ashwini Vaishnaw last week on the matter.

 Officials underlined that the government doesn’t want to favour any particular company by enabling access to some while leaving out others.

 Conversations with the US authorities are in addition to talks with Anthropic’s officials at the company’s US headquarters.

-Indian Computer Emergency Response Team (CERT-In), the National Critical Information Infrastructure Protection Centre (NCIIPC) and the financial sector to ensure they move fast to protect critical infrastructure such as power grids, telecom networks and banking channels among others that could be vulnerable.
+Anthropic didn’t respond to ET’s queries till the time of going to press.
+The Centre has also asked the Indian Computer Emergency Response Team (CERT-In), the National Critical Information Infrastructure Protection Centre (NCIIPC) and the financial sector to ensure they move fast to protect critical infrastructure such as power grids, telecom networks and banking channels among others that could be vulnerable.
 The government is also considering a policy response to more AI companies launching such models in the future.

 “Currently, Anthropic has held off the wider release, but tomorrow more companies can launch such models,” said the official cited above.
 “They may release them without advance notice.
 The government needs to build its capacity as of yesterday.”